danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-Forcing our services to only use `ApiRoute` ensures that the app can't make any
-unspecified requests.
-If the app would have to call any custom URLs later on, we
-could just add a `.custom(url: String)` case to the `ApiRoute` enum.
+Forcing services to use `ApiRoute` ensures that the app can't make unspecified requests.
+If the app needs to call any custom URLs later on, we could just add a `.custom(url: String)` case to the `ApiRoute` enum.

-This was a pretty long setup, but we are now ready to fetch movies from the api!
+This was a pretty long setup, but we are now ready to fetch movies from the API!

-## Create an api-based movie service
+## Create an API-based movie service

-Let's create an api-based movie service that loads movies from the api, by using
-the foundation that we have setup.
+Let's create an API-based movie service that fetches movies from the API, by using the foundation that we have setup.
 Just add this file to the `Api/Movies` folder:

 ```swift
 import Alamofire